 Where possible, choose a unique, statement piece mirror.
 It should have an interesting design that immediately pops out from the wall.
 Try to find something that fits in with what you already own.

 Add A New Coffee Table To The Mix

-Your living room could look drab if you’re still centering the room around the TV.
-If you want that showroom look, try rearranging the furniture around a glass coffee table instead.
+Your living room could look drab if you’re still centring the room around the TV.
+If you want that showroom look, rearrange the furniture around a glass coffee table instead.

-Don’t worry: the basic concept is incredibly simple, and something you see repeated over and over in the magazines.
+Don’t worry: the basic concept is incredibly simple and something you see repeated over and over in magazines.
 You start by placing a rug in the middle of the room with the coffee table in the centre of it.
-Then you create concentric rings of furniture around it, with seating first, and then sideboards, cabinets and TV stands up against the walls.
+Then you create concentric rings of furniture around it, with seating first, and then sideboards, cabinets, and TV stands up against the walls.

 Put A Desk Immediately Behind Your Sofa

 This one is a little odd, but it really works.
 Adding a desk immediately behind your soft is a small touch that can make your living room more stylish and practical.
-It’s a great place for keeping your stationery, paying your bills, or providing space for kids to work.
+It’s a great place to keep your stationery, pay your bills, or provide space for kids to work.